w3f/polkadot-spec/docs/id-weights.md

 - Compute-Weight(${collection}$)

   Computes the resulting weight based on the time measurements in the collection.
-The worst case scenario should be chosen (the highest value).
+The worst-case scenario should be chosen (the highest value).
 :::

 ### -sec-num- Practical Example \#3: `transfer` {#id-practical-example-3-transfer}